MJWootton-Research/Macchiato/README.md

 macchiato /path/to/PetriNet.mpn {nSims}
 ```

-Note that regardless of the locations of Macchiato or the Petri Net file, the simulation output will be delivered within the current working directory.
+Note that regardless of the locations of Macchiato or the Petri net file, the simulation output will be delivered within the current working directory.
 If `{nSims}` is omitted from the above command, the simulations will continue until the total time simulated across all iterations reaches the product of `maxClock` and `simsFactor`, see [*Simulation Parameters*](#simulation-parameters).
 Additional terminal output can be activated by placing `-v` or `--verbose` at the end of the above command, but be aware that this will negatively impact performance.

 If it is necessary to restrict the output in the relevant `*.cvs` files produced to a limited selection of places or transitions, this can be done by adding the command line flags `-p` and `-t`, for example: